 A: Since the hem sweep (which is the width of the hem) is so wide, a narrow hem is the best option for this project.

 And then, in order to make sure this sewing experience is as pleasant and stress-free as possible, we’re also going to do the following:

 - Make sure our sewing machines are clean.

 - Make sure we have a new sewing machine needle inserted in our sewing machines.

-- Mark the 5/8 inch seam allowance (SA) on our needle plate with rubber band or masking tape to give ourselves a longer SA guide!
+- Mark the ⅝ inch seam allowance (SA) on our needle plate with a rubber band or masking tape to give ourselves a longer SA guide!

 It is critical to make sure that we use the right SA from start to finish so that we end with a garment that is the right fit!

 - Using fabric scraps from our project, we should also do some samples to test stitch length and tension.
-We’ll use at least two layers of fabric to simulate how we’ll actually sew the garment together.
+We will use at least two layers of fabric to simulate how we will actually sew the garment together.